Risk Factors Dashboard

 The U.S. Foreign Corrupt Practices Act (“FCPA”) and similar anti‑bribery laws in other jurisdictions, including the United Kingdom Bribery Act 2010, generally prohibit companies and their intermediaries from making improper payments to non-U.S. officials for the purpose of obtaining or retaining business.
 We operate in many parts of the world that have experienced governmental corruption to some degree and, in certain circumstances, strict compliance with anti‑bribery laws may conflict with local customs and practices and impact our business.
 Although we have programs in place requiring compliance with anti‑bribery legislation, any failure to comply with the FCPA or other anti‑bribery legislation could subject us to civil and criminal penalties or other sanctions, which could have a material adverse impact on our business, financial condition and results of operation.
 In addition, investors could negatively view potential violations, inquiries or allegations of misconduct under the FCPA or similar laws, which could adversely affect our reputation and the market for our shares.
 We could also face fines, sanctions and other penalties from authorities in the relevant foreign jurisdictions, including prohibition of our participating in or curtailment of business operations in those jurisdictions and the seizure of drilling rigs or other assets.

 The regulatory environment surrounding data privacy, data security and consumer protection is rapidly evolving and subject to constant change.
 New laws and regulations in this space pose increasingly complex compliance challenges, which may elevate our costs.
-New laws and regulations in this space pose increasingly complex compliance challenges and potentially elevate our costs.
 In the normal course of business, we and our third-party partners collect, process, and store data that is subject to those specific laws and regulations.
-In the normal course of business, we and our third-party partners may collect, process, and store data that is subject to those specific laws and regulations governing personal data.

 Complying with the varying regulatory requirements outlined in foreign, federal, state, and local regulations is becoming increasingly complex, and could increase the costs and difficulty of compliance.
 Furthermore, violations of applicable privacy and data security laws, including but not limited to the GDPR, the CCPA as amended by the CPRA, and other U.S. sector-specific and comprehensive state privacy and data security laws, could result in significant penalties.